OlhaMaslova/A-Data-Story-on-What-Affected-the-Emotional-Well-being-of-Americans-in-2020-/lib/README.md

-# ADS Project 1:  R Notebook on the Presidential Elections in the US
+# ADS Project 1:  A "Data Story" on What Affected the Emotional Well-being of Americans in 2020?
+Did It Vary for Different Social Groups?

 ### Code dev/lib Folder

-The lib directory contains various files with function definitions and computation codes for your data analysis.